IMPORTANT: COVID-19 RISK ASSESSMENT AND POLICY UPDATES

 - Children wear PE kit to school on the days that they have PE lessons to avoid changing in school.

 - Peripatetic lessons will take place in the Pavilion and Peripatetic teachers will wear masks when possible and observe social distancing.
+Visors should not be worn in place of face masks.
 Peripatetic teachers will not enter the main school buildings or use the school’s catering facilities.

 - Whenever possible, children use their external doors to enter and exit the building.